 - Practice in coding and billing

-Interested candidates are required to meet one of the following criteria:
+Interested candidates are required to meet the following criteria:

 - Current enrollment in a CAAHEP accredited master's degree program in O&P.